SMTorg/smt/doc/_src_docs/applications/mixed_integer.rst

   :align: center

 References
 ----------

 ..
-[1] E.C.
-Garrido-Merchan and D. Hernandez-Lobato (2020).
-Dealing with categorical and integer-valued variables in Bayesian Optimization with Gaussian processes.
-Neurocomputing 380, pp. 20-35.

-..
-[2] Halstrup, M. (2016).
-Black-Box Optimization of Mixed Discrete-Continuous Optimization Problems, Ph.D. thesis, TU Dortmund.

-..
-[3] Roustant, O., Padonou, E., Deville, Y., Clement, A., Perrin, G., Giorla, J., and Wynn, H. (2020).
-Group kernels for gaussian process metamodels with categorical inputs.
-SIAM Journal on Uncertainty Quantification.

-..
-[4] Pelamatti, J., Brevault, L., Balesdent, M., Talbi, E.-G., and Guerin, Y. (2019).
-Efficient global optimization of constrained mixed variable problems.
-Journal of Global Optimization.

-..
-[5] Saves, P. and Diouane, Y. and Bartoli, N. and Lefebvre, T. and Morlier, J. (2022).
+[1] Saves, P. and Diouane, Y. and Bartoli, N. and Lefebvre, T. and Morlier, J. (2022).
 A general square exponential kernel to handle mixed-categorical variables for Gaussian process.
 AIAA Aviation 2022 Forum.